yuyizhong/clientprofile/README.md

 **Operation option 3 - Delete Client:**
-* If users enter '3' to add a new client, App will ask users to provide information of client's first name, last name and date of birth in order to allocate the particular client.
+* If users enter *3* to delete a client, App will ask users to provide information of client's first name, last name and date of birth in order to allocate the particular client.
 * After finding the client, system will ask user if they want to delete this client (Y or N).
 * If users enter 'N', App will confirm the decision and exit to main menu.